2019, loose rubber mulch

 Have you thought of using rubber mulch for your playground surfacing?

-No Fault Rubber Mulch is an environmentally sustainable product that is non-toxic and the safest loose fill playground surface available.
+No Fault Rubber Mulch is an environmentally sustainable and non-toxic loose fill playground surface.

 It is also clean, attractive, and doesn’t have an unpleasant smell.